elixir-ecto/ecto/guides/howtos/Replicas and dynamic repositories.md

 ]
 ```

 Now that all repositories are configured, we can safely use them in your application code.
-Every time you are performing a read operation, you can the `replica/0` function that we have added to return a random replica we will send the query to:
+Every time you are performing a read operation, you can call the `replica/0` function that we have added to return a random replica we will send the query to:

 ```elixir
 MyApp.Repo.replica().all(query)